HeadspaceMeditation/beyonce/README.md

 # Beyonce

 A type-safe DynamoDB query builder for TypeScript.

 Beyonce's primary feature is making DynamoDB queries which return heterogeneous models both easy to work with and type-safe.
+But Beyonce also works with [Jay-Z](https://github.com/ginger-io/jay-z) out of the box to support application-layer encryption

 ## Motivation